GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Introduction

-The above proliferation in data has led to an associated proliferation in mass-modeling methodologies.
-All methods seek to solve the steady-state Collisionless Boltzmann Equation (CBE), also known as Vlasov Equation (e.g. \citealt{Binney2008}):
+The above proliferation in data has led to an associated proliferation in mass modeling methodologies.
+All methods seek to solve the steady-state Collisionless Boltzmann Equation (CBE), also known as the Vlasov Equation (e.g., \citealt{Binney2008}), expressed as

-where $\Phi$ is the gravitational potential resulting from all mass components in the system, and satisfying the Poisson equation with mass density $\rho$:
+where $\Phi$ is the gravitational potential resulting from all mass components in the system.
+Then, satisfying the Poisson equation with mass density, $\rho$, we have

 and $f$ is the phase-space distribution function.